 16.3.5 The Customer on its own behalf, and as agent for its Affiliates entitled to use the Encompass Service, hereby authorises Encompass and Sub-processors to process Relevant Personal Data as part of the Services in accordance with the Agreement.

-16.3.6 Except on documented instructions from the Controller or otherwise provided by this Agreement, Encompass shall not transfer any Relevant Personal Data to any country or territory outside of the United Kingdom other than to members of the European Economic Area, or the European Economic Area other than to the United Kingdom, or to any international organisation.
+16.3.6 Except on documented instructions from the Controller or otherwise provided by this Agreement, Encompass shall not transfer any Relevant Personal Data to any country or territory outside of the United Kingdom other than to members of the European Economic Area, or the European Economic Area other than to the United Kingdom, or to any international organization.

 16.3.7 If a Sub-processor processes Relevant Personal Data as part of Cloud Services at a location outside of the United Kingdom other than the European Economic Area, or the European Economic Area other than the United Kingdom, and not in a country considered by the United Kingdom or European Commission respectively to provide adequate protection for the processing of personal data, Encompass shall ensure that the processing which takes place in that location is subject to adequate protection in accordance with Data Protection Legislation.

-16.4 Organisational and technical measures
+16.4 Organizational and technical measures

-Encompass shall establish and maintain technical and organisational measures in accordance with ISO27001 against Data Protection Events occurring in relation to Relevant Personal Data, and regularly test, assess, and evaluate them with reasonable care and skill and in accordance with Regulations.
+Encompass shall establish and maintain technical and organizational measures in accordance with ISO27001 against Data Protection Events occurring in relation to Relevant Personal Data, and regularly test, assess, and evaluate them with reasonable care and skill and in accordance with Regulations.

 16.5 Relevant Personnel

 16.5.1 take reasonable steps to ensure the reliability of Relevant Personnel, and that they process Relevant Personal Data as part of the Services in accordance with this Agreement only;